Last-modified: 01 Sept 2000 |

 Points for the use of the concatenation operator:

-Points for ommiting the operator whenever convenient:
+Points for ommiting the operator whenever

 Don't use too many levels of indirection.